Learn to measure the perceived brightness of astronomical objects and perform a time-series analysis

 t the exposure time (s) of the image.

 The figure you get from the above, however, is not the apparent magnitude of the object, but the instrument magnitude.
 To obtain the apparent magnitude, we have to figure out the offset of the telescope at the Nieves Observatory, also known as the zero point.
 That will be a topic I’ll add to this tutorial when I have more time.
-We will move on to creating a time series photometry first.
+Let’s perform some time-series photometry!

 Time series observation with XO-6b

-Measuring the brightness of a stable and unchanging star is not a very exciting thing to do.
-The data that you obtain does not give you much information about the object, apart from its brightness and possibly temperature.
-A more interesting application of photometry is on transient astronomy, where we measure the change in brightness of a fast-evolving object—a transient—over the span of days, weeks, and months.
+Measuring the brightness of a stable and unchanging star is not an exciting thing to do.
+The data that you obtain do not give you much information about the object, apart from its brightness and possibly temperature.
+A more interesting use of photometry is in transient astronomy, where we measure the change in brightness of a fast-evolving object—a transient—over the span of months, weeks, days, or even hours.
 These transients could be astronomical objects going through rapid changes, such as a pulsing red giant, or something as mundane as an exoplanet moving across its host star from our line of sight.

 A transit is an astronomical phenomenon when an exoplanet obscures part of the light from its host star to our line of sight as it orbits around the host star.
 We should be expecting a dip in our light curve in our own measurement.
-Here’s an illustration of what’s going on:
+Here’s an illustration of the mechanics behind the phenomenon:

 Download the folder of 160 images of an exoplanet transiting its host star, taken with the Nieves Observatory in Jan 2020.